-Investigating how trade relationships influence the capacity of small-scale production systems to contribute to sustainability
+Investigating how cross-scale relationships influence the resilience of small-scale food production systems

 The project is based on an in-depth analysis of two study cases of small-scale food production through a mixed-methods approach.
 It will combine network analysis and agent-based modelling, grounded in qualitative insights resulting from fieldwork campaigns.
 Combining network analysis and agent-based modelling will allow accounting for how diverse trading actors influence and are influenced by, the set of social, economic and social-ecological relationships in which they are embedded.

-Case description: The project will analyse two study cases: Small-Scale Fisheries in Mexico; and Small-Scale agriculture in Africa or Latin America (case to be decided).
+Case description: The project will analyse two study cases: Small-Scale Fisheries in Mexico; and Small-Scale agriculture in South Africa.

 People: Blanca González García-Mon, Emilie Lindkvist, Örjan Bodin, Maja Schlüter.

-Keywords: Small-Scale Food Production, fisheries, agriculture, sustainability, resilience, trade,
+Keywords: Small-Scale Food Production, fisheries, agriculture, resilience, trade, diversification, mobility

 Methods: Network analysis, qualitative methods, agent-based modelling